 Space & Water

-GHG emissions are the most important consideration in food sustainability, but eating wild-caught fish has two more key advantages over land-based food: space and water.
-Agriculture uses 38% of the world’s land and accounts for over 90% of freshwater use.
+Eating wild-caught fish has two other key advantages over land-based food: space and water.
+Terrestrial agriculture and livestock production use over 50% of the world’s arable land and accounts for over 90% of freshwater use.
 With world population projected to reach over 9 billion by 2050, the increased demand for food will further stretch our land and freshwater resources.

 Agriculture is responsible for the clearing of millions of hectares of forests & grasslands; the diversion, contamination, and scarcity of freshwater rivers and lakes; and the extinction of countless species around the world.
 At the same time, world hunger is at an all-time low and more people than ever have access to a healthy life provided by food.
-Humans have traded space, water, and biodiversity for health and welfare, however, we should still aim to conserve as much as we can.
+Conserving wilderness is a delicate balance between food needs and preservation.

-The amount of space we protect from agriculture is largely dependent on what kind of food we eat—not every kind of food has the same environmental footprint.
-For example, just 4 agricultural commodities, beef, soy, palm oil, and wood products, are responsible for nearly all cleared rainforest.
-Land-based meat, specifically meat from grass-eaters, plays a hugely disproportionate role in deforestation since most of the world’s soy is produced as feed for livestock.
+Yet the amount of space we protect from agriculture is largely dependent on what kind of food we eat—not every kind of food has the same environmental footprint.
+For example, just 4 agricultural commodities, beef, soy, palm oil, and wood products, are responsible for nearly all rainforest destruction.
+Land-based meat, specifically meat from ruminants, plays a hugely disproportionate role in deforestation since most of the world’s soy is produced as feed for livestock.
 Demand for beef and other red meat is, by far, the largest driver of deforestation around the world.

 With food production increasing, it may be strange to think that the availability of freshwater is at an all-time low.
 Water is more essential than anything else, yet people have less of it than ever.
 Some is diverted to dams for electricity, but most of the world’s water supply is used for growing crops and livestock.
-Many people in the world do not have easy access to potable drinking water.
-Much of this is caused by water pollution—in which agriculture plays a large role.
-Pesticide and fertilizer runoff from agriculture is one of the leading causes of water quality degradation around the world.
+Hundreds of millions of people do not have easy access to potable drinking water.
+Water pollution—much of which comes from agricultural runoff like pesticides and fertilizer, plays a large role.

 In addition to being one of the most carbon-efficient foods on the planet, wild-caught fish require no land, no freshwater, and has a much lower impact on wildlife—no marine fish has ever gone extinct due to fishing.
-Farmed seafood has some similar impacts as land-based food, but is highly dependent on the kind of seafood being cultivated.
+Farmed seafood has similar impacts as land-based food, but is highly dependent on the kind of seafood being cultivated.
 Farmed sea vegetables (e.g. kelp) and farmed bivalves, like oysters, mussels, and clams are extremely good for the environment.
 They are typically grown right offshore (requiring little to no boat fuel), require no freshwater, can be grown vertically using very little ocean space, and actually take carbon out of the environment as they grow.
-Oysters could possibly be the best commercially available food to eat as they are typically eaten raw – no cooking energy used at all!
+Farmed sea veggies and bivalves are probably the best commercially available food to eat for the planet, regardless of plant or animal or macronutrient profile.

-The above chart from World Resources Institute does a great job summarizing the environmental costs of our food (though wild-caught fish and mariculture species are excluded from the figure).
-Essentially, eating more fish in place of other animal-based foods is better for the planet.
-But not all seafood is equal—there is much that determines how sustainable a particular kind of seafood from a particular location is.
-In the next section we dive into every aspect of fisheries and sustainability.
+The above chart from World Resources Institute does a great job summarizing the environmental costs of our food (though wild-caught fish are excluded from the figure).
+Essentially, eating more seafood in place of other animal-based foods is better for the planet.
+But not all seafood is equal—with so many varieties, there are many factors that determine how sustainable a particular kind of seafood from a particular location is.
+In the next section of Seafood 101, we explain the aspects of fishing, science, and management that determine sustainability.